-- 1. Show off trailer.
-You can pen but you will clean up after yourself. - 2.
-All sheep will be subject to inspection by sheep committee before they are unloaded on Wednesday at the show. - 3.
+- 1. Sheep committee will assign pens. - 2.
+All sheep will be subject to inspection by sheep committee before they are unloaded on Monday at the show. - 3.
 Only "A" rated animals are eligible to receive a trophy. - 4.
 There will be a break for lunch at the discretion of the committee or the judge. - 5.
 PHILLIP PANNIER MEMORIAL SHEPHERD TROPHY: All exhibitors are eligible.
 There will be inspections of pens and sheep. - 6.
 All livestock exhibitors should wear proper attire while showing their animals.
 This includes closed-toe shoes.